 Vicissitudes, alterations and repairs, 1700 to 1860

 Davenant was succeeded in 1681 by Dr William Payne, a latitudinarian, fellow of the Royal Society and leading Whig among London clergy who was keen to embrace dissenters.
 The living was reduced by the loss of Wapping from the parish in 1694, and the liturgical politics of Whitechapel changed dramatically in 1697 with the appointment of the Rev. Richard Welton, a high- church Tory and Jacobite.
 Welton attacked Nonconformity and spurned the area’s recent Huguenot immigrants: ‘This set of rabble are the very offal of the earth, who cannot be content to be safe here from that justice and beggary from which they fled, and to be fattened on what belongs to the poor of our own land to grow rich at our expense, but must needs rob us of our religion too.’
 16 He made beautifying alterations, moving the font and altering pews, oversaw the casting of six new bells by Phelps’s local foundry in 1709, and attracted high-profile controversy in 1713 when he placed a painting of the Last Supper by John Fellowes in the church as an altarpiece.
 Judas was prominently represented as a likeness of Bishop White Kennett, an antagonist of Welton’s.
 Through the Bishop of London, Kennett saw to the altarpiece’s removal in 1714.
 The same phase of works included an organ by Christopher Schreider, perhaps also the west gallery in which it stood.
 The organ case was later described as ‘carved and gilt, with carved oak trusses and gilt cherubim, surmounted by four richly-carved and gilt figures’ 17 The gallery front sported a finely carved wood panel depicting King David playing the harp flanked by musical instruments.
 This survives close by in the church of St Botolph Aldgate.
 Refusing to swear loyalty to the Hanoverian succession, Welton was deprived of his position in 1715.
-Where Fellowes's painting had been figures of Moses and Aaron were thereafter placed.
-A square window above was given a painted glory.
+Figures of Moses and Aaron were thereafter placed flanking where Fellowes’s altarpiece had been.
+A square window above, seemingly with painted glass, was surmounted by a painted glory, rays of light representing the Holy Spirit.
 18

-The advowson had been purchased from Stepney by Brasenose College, Oxford, in 1711 when the Commissioners for Building Fifty New Churches decided that Whitechapel needed two more churches.
-19 These did not materialize, but under a succession of latitudinarian rectors Whitechapel’s church appears to have steered clear of further controversy making it a quieter but duller place.
+The advowson was purchased by Brasenose College, Oxford, in 1708, then in 1711 the Commissioners for Building Fifty New Churches decided that Whitechapel needed two more churches.19 These did not materialize, but under a succession of latitudinarian rectors Whitechapel’s church appears to have steered clear of further controversy making it a quieter but duller place.
 It was ‘repaired and Beautified’ in 1735 and again repaired, in what was a wealthy parish, with funds raised through an Act of Parliament in 1762–3 when the tower, possibly unstable, was to have been cased in Portland stone – it was probably rendered instead.
 The clock stage gained aedicules and a large cupola took the place of the small bell turret.
 Similarities with the exactly contemporary St George’s German Lutheran Church on Alie Street suggest that the carpenter–architect Joel Johnson may have been in charge of this project.
 20

 The pulpit was to have been removed in 1771, but perhaps nothing was done – a carved oak pulpit on fluted columns and with a tented tester that does not look later in date was present a century later.
 21 There were repairs worth £2,000 in 1805, with seats in the galleries divided into pews.
 Then in 1806 the pulpit was moved and there were more repairs for £4,133 11 2½, with James Carr as surveyor.
 These works probably included a cornice on the tower.
 By 1815 the east window had been replaced with an 18ft-tall arch-headed stained- glass Adoration of the Shepherds, said to have cost £600 and possibly by James Pearson.
 Structural repairs involving iron tie rods and costing £1,113 13 3½ followed in 1825–6, with John Shaw (the elder) as surveyor.
 Even so, the tower became dangerous.
 James Savage acted as surveyor for yet further repairs in 1829–30, for £1,686 8 4.
 To keep to the chronology and note in passing, on 12 January 1832 St Mary's was the location for the marriage of Augustus Welby Northmore Pugin, age 19, and Sarah Ann Garnett, age 22, who died on 27 May 1832 a week after giving birth to their daughter Anne.
 In 1839 Edward Blore reported on the state of the church and recommended rebuilding.
 Discussion was adjourned for a year, but not resumed, the notion presumably deemed too costly.
 22 The tower was again repaired in 1865, and given a new cast-iron bell frame made by Mears & Co.
 23